 Cons of the Zero Based Budget

-Having a healthy money mindset about money will come in handy working toward that bigger goal.
+- Having a healthy money mindset about money will come in handy, working toward those bigger long-term goals.

 - If you’re working with a partner on this, there may be a need for a deep discussion about finances.
 Both partners need to be in agreeance with financial goals.
 Confessions may need to happen when it comes to money management.
 Someone may need to come clean about spending habits.